mybest

 If you want to clean while your kids are sleeping or if you live in an apartment building, you might want a quieter vacuum cleaner.
 We measured the noise level of every product and found the Tineco to be the quietest.

-If It’s Less Than 60 Decibels, You Can Have a Normal Conversation
+If a Vacuum Is Less Than 60 Decibels, You Can Have a Normal Conversation

-If It’s Less Than 60 Decibels, You Can Have a Normal Conversation
+If a Vacuum Is Less Than 60 Decibels, You Can Have a Normal Conversation

 Just how quiet should a vacuum cleaner be?
 A typical conversation is about 60 to 70 decibels, according to the National Institute on Deafness and Other Communication Disorders.